apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 <img src='https://kubeblocks.io/images/TCP_STREAM-network-performance.png'  alt="TCP_STREAM network performance"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 14.
 TCP_STREAM network performance (Xingyu Wang 2022)</div>

-Test scenario: Testing TCP_RR, TCP_CRR, and UDP_RR.
-RR stands for request and response, referring to a TCP request and its corresponding response, where the TCP connection is established only once and reused for subsequent requests.
+Test scenario: This scenario evaluates TCP_RR, TCP_CRR, and UDP_RR.
+RR stands for request and response, where the TCP connection is established only once and reused for subsequent requests.
 CRR indicates creating a new TCP connection for each test.
 TCP_RR corresponds to a long connection scenario, while TCP_CRR corresponds to a short connection scenario.

-Test results: runc performs similarly to bare metal; kata experiences a small loss; gVisor still incurs significant performance degradation, the underlying principles of which are the same as mentioned before.
+Test results: RunC performs similarly to bare metal; Kata experiences a small loss; gVisor still suffers from a substantial performance decline, the underlying principles of which are the same as mentioned before.

 <img src='https://kubeblocks.io/images/TCP_RR-TCP_CRR-and-UDP_RR-performance.png'  alt="TCP_RR, TCP_CRR and UDP_RR performance"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 15.
 TCP_RR, TCP_CRR and UDP_RR performance (Xingyu Wang 2022)</div>

 #### CNI network

 Containers are commonly used with K8s, and container orchestration based on K8s has become the de facto standard.
 In a K8s environment, networking is typically implemented through a combination of CNI and container technologies.
-There are many popular CNIs available, such as Calico, Flannel, and Cilium.
+There's a variety of well-liked CNIs out there, such as Calico, Flannel, and Cilium.
 In the latest versions, both Calico and Cilium extensively utilize eBPF (extended Berkeley Packet Filter) technology.
 Although the specific implementations may differ, these two CNIs exhibit comparable performance in many testing scenarios.
-For specific test data, please refer to [CNI Benchmark: Understanding Cilium Network Performance](https://cilium.io/blog/2021/05/11/cni-benchmark/)<sup>[6]</sup>.
+For the nitty-gritty on their performance, please refer to [CNI Benchmark: Understanding Cilium Network Performance](https://cilium.io/blog/2021/05/11/cni-benchmark/)<sup>[6]</sup>.

 The following tests compare the Cilium eBPF legacy host-routing mode and the Cilium eBPF mode to examine the specific impact of the CNI on database performance.

 Legacy host-routing：

-In the Cilium eBPF legacy host-routing mode, Cilium utilizes iptables for packet filtering and forwarding. iptables is still required and used for configuring and managing the forwarding rules of network traffic.
-Cilium directs traffic to the Cilium proxy through iptables rules, and then the proxy handles and forwards the traffic.
+In the traditional host-routing mode of Cilium eBPF, iptables plays a crucial role in filtering and directing data packets.
+It remains an essential tool for setting up and controlling the rules that govern how network traffic is routed.
+Within this framework, Cilium steers the data flow towards its own proxy using iptables rules, after which the proxy takes over, processing and relaying the traffic accordingly.

-In the legacy host-routing mode, Cilium leverages the NAT (Network Address Translation) of iptables to modify the source and destination IP addresses for NAT and service load balancing.
+In this mode, Cilium leverages the NAT (Network Address Translation) of iptables to modify the source and destination IP addresses for NAT and service load balancing.

 eBPF-based host-routing：

 In the new eBPF-based routing mode, Cilium no longer relies on iptables.
 Instead, it leverages the extended Berkeley Packet Filter (eBPF) of the Linux kernel for packet filtering and forwarding. eBPF host-routing allows bypassing all iptables and upper stack overhead within the host namespace, as well as reducing some context switch overhead during traversal of virtual network interfaces.
 Network packets are captured early from the network device facing network and directly delivered into the network namespace of the K8s Pod.
-On the egress side, packets still traverse through a veth pair, where they are captured by eBPF and directly delivered to the external network-facing interface.
-Routing tables are queried directly by eBPF, making this optimization completely transparent and compatible with any other service running on the system that provides routing distribution.
+For outgoing traffic, packets continue to pass through a veth pair, but are swiftly captured by eBPF and sent straight to the external network interface. eBPF directly consults the routing tables, ensuring that this enhancement is fully transparent and seamlessly integrates with any other routing services operating on the system.

 <img src='https://kubeblocks.io/images/Comparison-of-legacy-and-eBPF-container-networking.png'  alt="Comparison of legacy and eBPF container networking"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 16.
 Comparison of legacy and eBPF container networking<sup>[6]</sup>